meta-company/makex/documents/source/trouble.md

 ### Makex hangs while running a command

 NOTE: If a shell/execute/command waits for input, Makex will hang.
 This is by design.
-Several targets/runnables may be run in parallel, and it's indeterminable which target/runnables needs which standard input.
+Several excutables may be run in parallel, and it's indeterminable which one needs which standard input.

-Repeat, all executables makex runs must not require and wait user input (e.g. using readline()).
+Repeat, all executables Makex runs must not require and wait user input (e.g. using readline()).

 Some steps to debug a hang: